LearnersGuild/guide/Phases/Interviews/README.md

 * Following submission, the evaluating SEP \(also referred to as the "evaluator"\) will schedule a 30-45 minute, technical comprehension interview \(via video-chat\) with you.
 * In most cases, interview results will be shared via email on the Friday of your interview week.
 In some cases your interview results will be shared the following Monday.
+* In the event that you do not receive your coding challenge by 9am, you will be given additional time to complete the challenge.

 #### Phase Interviews have two parts: a Coding Challenge and a Technical Comprehension Interview.